DerrekNguyen/Derrek-Application/README.md

 # Derrek's Application
-A poor man's Canvas, written in .NET
+A poor man's Canvas.

+UI written with WPF, backend handled by C# with local SQL serever support to store data.